Tyoda/CustomCreatures/Properties.md

 ## About
 The properties below can be applied to any custom creature.
-For an example property `exampleProperty` the next line is how it's applied to the custom creature `cret`:
+For an example property `exampleProperty` the next line is how it's applied to the custom creature `cret`:<br>
-<br>cret.exampleProperty = value
+cret.exampleProperty = value
-The value can be whatever is defined as the type.
+<br>The value can be whatever is defined as the type.
 The types and their possible values are (unless otherwise specified):
 <br>`string   : any string`
 <br>`float    : 1.0 | 1.5 | 1 | -5 | [...]`
 <br>`int      : 1 | -5 | [...]`
 <br>`byte     : 0 | 160 | [-128-127]`
 <br>`intArray : 0; 1; 2; 3; 4; 5 | 7 | [...]`

-Note that whenever an input needs several values it **must be** delimited by a `;`.
+Note that whenever an input needs several values it **must be** separated by a `;`.
-Even if I make amistake and use `,` in an example.
+Even if I make a mistake and use `,` in an example.

 ## Properties